Aleks-dotcom/writeups/KillerQueen2021/Fufu/README.md

 create(0,0x90, payload) <--- malloc F back and use the underflow again but now write __free_hook in E's fw
 ```

-We have no successfuly poisoned the 0x21 size tcache as it wend from E->D to E->__free_hook and count stayed 2.
+We have now successfuly poisoned the 0x21 size tcache as it went from E->D to E->__free_hook and count did not change.

 ```
 0x56257ccda290:	0x0000000000000000	0x0000000000000021 <--- chunk D. Free